OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: OmniEarth-Bench

-\textbf{Expert Annotations.} For each of the six Earth spheres, we enlisted 2–5 domain experts (Ph.D. holders or candidates) and 5–10 crowd-sourcing annotators (undergraduate and master’s students).
+\textbf{Benchmark Construction.} For each of the six Earth spheres, this involved a dedicated team of 2-5 experts (Ph.D. holders or candidates) and 5–-10 annotators (undergraduate and master’s students).
 (1) For each sphere, evaluation dimensions were collaboratively defined by domain experts and MLLM specialists, ensuring high practical value and complexity.
 Cross-sphere tasks involved experts from multiple domains.
 This approach addresses the limitations observed when crowd-sourcing annotators proposed overly simplistic tasks—for example, “Estimated Maximum Precipitation Level” in atmosphere, which GPT-4o solved with 97.7\% accuracy.
 Expert-led design ensures meaningful evaluation.
 (2) Experts were also responsible for defining data sources.
-Attempts to delegate this to annotators led to issues such as low sample difficulty and data scarcity.
-For complex tasks, annotators struggled with downloading and aligning data (e.g., MODIS and GLASS from NASA).
+For complex tasks, crowd-sourcing annotators struggled with downloading and aligning data (e.g., MODIS and GLASS from NASA).
 Thus, experts curated and organized datasets, with annotators assisting.

 \textbf{Quality Control.} To ensure data integrity and task relevance, the quality control process involved two main steps.
 Cross-Validation: Annotator outputs were systematically compared against expert-provided annotation examples.
-Any discrepancies were flagged and reviewed by domain experts to ensure annotation correctness, especially for complex tasks involving multi-source or challenging data.
-Final Quality Assessment: MLLM specialists conducted thorough reviews to confirm that annotations adhered to expert standards and maintained consistency across all tasks and Earth spheres.
+Any discrepancies were flagged and reviewed by domain experts to ensure annotation correctness, especially for complex tasks involving multi-source data.
+Final Quality Assessment: specialists conducted thorough reviews to confirm that annotations adhered to expert standards and maintained consistency across all tasks and spheres.
 High-quality annotations were approved and incorporated into the dataset, while annotations that did not meet quality standards underwent iterative refinement through a feedback loop involving annotators and expert supervision.
-This cyclical process ensured continuous improvement and maintained the overall reliability of the dataset.
+This cyclical process ensured continuous improvement and maintained reliability.